 Jereme Baker is the owner and Managing Member of Baker Law Group.
 Mr. Baker has extensive experience in the various practice areas of the firm, namely, Real Estate, Business/Corporate Law, Probate, Estate Planning and Guardianship/Conservatorship Law.

 Brian Petz is a senior associate and chair of the Probate and Estate Planning Department of Baker Law Group, LLC.
 His practice focuses on estate planning, guardianship and conservatorship, estate and trust administration, and probate litigation.

-Through expert estate planning, Baker Law Group ensures the proper management and distribution of your estate.
-We make sure that our client’s hard-earned money of our clients is distributed to their loved ones at the time of death instead of being subject to unnecessary taxation and mismanagement.
-Allow us to meet your needs by incorporating our legal background of Wills and Trusts to protect your family’s assets in the years to come.
+Through careful planning and drafting, Baker Law Group ensures the proper management and distribution of your estate.
+We make sure that our clients’ hard-earned money is distributed to their loved ones at the time of their passing instead of being subject to unnecessary taxation and mismanagement.
+Allow us to help protect you and your family’s assets in the years to come.

 - Wills/legal advice